feliperohde/xvtx/README.md

 ## Change log

-### 1.0.20 see more by using "xvtx -h"
+### 1.0.21 see more by using "xvtx -h"
 - Added individual file upload by using "--file" argument
 - Added list file upload by using "--file file1.js,file2.css" argument
 - Added individual file upload by using "--template" argument
-- Added template crateing parameter by using "--create true" argument
+- Added template creation parameter by using "--create true" argument

 ## Thanks